Chetna1405/CarPooling_System/Readme.md

   As a Rider , Request for rides and driver will approve or reject the ride.

 - 🔔 **Real-Time Rides Availability**
-  Get instant updates on ride requests, confirmations, and changes.
+  Get instant updates on ride status, requests and availability.

 - 💬 **WebSocket-based Ride Matching**
   Real-time ride suggestions and updates based on live criteria.